isomerpages/govtech-stp/_travellers-from-australia/00c-atp-faq.md

 If you change your SIM card but are still using the same mobile device, you will not need to download the TraceTogether app again.

-Please ensure that you keep your mobile device's Bluetooth function turned on so that the TraceTogether app renains activated throughout your stay in Singapore.
+Please ensure that you keep your mobile device's Bluetooth function turned on so that the TraceTogether app remains activated throughout your stay in Singapore.

 #### 27. What happens if visitors do not have mobile devices to download the TraceTogether app?